sokrypton/ColabFold/README.md

 ```
 As the `copies` is optional, the `Complex1` and `Complex2` will result in identical json input.

-Note: MMseqs2-based MSAs are only generated for the protein sequences.
+ Note that MMseqs2-based MSAs are only generated for the protein sequences.
 RNA entries will not have unpaired MSAs in the json file.
 However, the field is marked as null so that AlphaFold3 can generate MSAs for them.

 ### Generating MSAs on the GPU